randallgann/uci_dataset_processor/README.md

 ## Installing / Running

-Run the script by passing the url command line argument in the form
+Run the script by passing the url and directory path command line arguments in the form

 'https://archive.ics.uci.edu/ml/machine-learning-databases/00605/'